wachtenlab/Compartmentalized-ciliary-cAMP-signaling-drives-differentiation-of-human-neuroprogenitors/README.md

 Not included:

 - RNA-independent microscopy, biosensor, qPCR, and tissue-analysis panels.

-The PCA and TF-motif activity analyses were performed independently and will be deposited separately.
-The signed TF measurements required as input for CARNIVAL are provided in `data/carnival/tf_measurements.csv`; no TF-motif enrichment code is included here.

 See `FIGURE_MANIFEST.md` for the file-level mapping between scripts, inputs, and manuscript panels. `PROVENANCE.md` records the provenance of the archived panel data.